Background to the Scheme

 Following this successful proof of concept, in 2017 the AFAC Board and Council resolved to pursue scheme expansion, with the aim of providing credentials across all incident management team (IMT) functions as described in the Australasian Inter-service Incident Management System (AIIMS) and other roles requiring specialist and technical expertise.

-By the end of 2018, it will be possible to apply for registration in all IMT roles (with the exception of Investigation Officer, to which separate considerations apply) and a selection of other specialist roles.
-We will also offer certification in some additional high-risk, high-consequence IMT roles, starting with Certified Public Information Officer.
+By the end of 2018, it was possible to apply for registration in all IMT roles (with the exception of Investigation Officer, to which separate considerations apply) and a selection of other specialist roles.
+We also offer certification in some additional high-risk, high-consequence IMT roles, starting with Certified Public Information Officer.